getcarina/getcarina.com/_tutorials/load-docker-environment-on-windows.md

     * In Windows Explorer, right-click a directory and select **Git Bash Here**.
     * From a terminal, run `"C:\Program Files\Git\bin\bash.exe" --login -i`.
 2. Load your Docker host environment variables by using one of the following methods:
-  * If you are using the Rackspace Container Service, follow the instructions on [Working with Your Cluster Credentials][get-cluster-creds] to download your credentials.
+  * If you are using the Rackspace Container Service, [download your credentials][get-cluster-creds].
     Then, run `source docker.env`.
   * Otherwise, run `eval $(docker-machine env default --shell bash)`, replacing `default` with the name of your Docker host.
 3. Verify that your Docker environment was initialized properly by running `docker version`.